 Welcome!
 I’m David Busch.
 I’m a historian by training, with that teaching interests center on writing studies, community-based research, and digital inquiry.

 My research explores the relationship between politics, higher education, and transnational social protest.
 A central analytical lens of my scholarship examines “civic epistemology” or how publics (i.e. institutions, organizations, movements) define and promote democracy through the production of knowledge and the use of different modalities of education.
 Multiple questions guide my research, including: What is democracy?
 What is the relationship between education and democracy?
 How do modern social movements learn and teach democracy, especially global movements that seek to forge connections across national borders?
 How do universities and related educational institutions contribute to and inhibit transnational civic solidarities among citizens?

 Inspired both by my topical research interests and digital methods of inquiry, my teaching links civic engagement to digital humanities.
-Their digital and civic inquiries contribute to an ongoing project called “Digital Civics.”
+Our digital and civic inquiries contribute to an ongoing project called “The Cleveland Democracy Project.”

 If you are interested in collaborating on research, teaching, or digital projects, please contact me.